croaky/blog/articles/heroku-postgres-restore-staging-development.md

 but switched to these scripts because:

 * some projects shouldn't have a Ruby dependency
-* shell scripts can be customized easily for post-processing
+* shell scripts can be customized per-project for post-processing
 * separating the "download" and "restore" steps saves time when I only need to do one or the other
-* improve security and avoid bugs by hard-coding Heroku app names instead of indirectly using `staging` and `production` Git remotes
+* hard-coding Heroku app names instead of indirectly using `staging` and `production` Git remotes improves security and avoids bugs

-For similar reasons,
-I switched from Parity's `staging` and `production` commands to the `stag` script:
+For similar reasons, I switched from Parity's `staging` and `production` commands to the `stag` script:

 ```embed
 code/heroku/stag content